Sometimes you just need to get high.

 5) Spend time with people who matter

 This doesn’t mean lounging around with your fat sourpuss roommate and the TV on in the background.
 Making deep interpersonal connections after you kick the bottle is absolutely necessary.
-Family, friends, significant others provide us with the best natural highs.
+Family, friends, and significant others provide us with the best natural highs.
 Our brains evolved this way; unless you’re a sociopath, you’re an inescapably social creature.

 Solitude is necessary at times, but inside jokes and stimulating conversations are real sources of euphoria.
 The same brain chemicals are released as when you were drinking, but no one has ever overdosed on friendship.